Passive Optical Network: What is PON?

 But then the OLT broadcasts data to all equipment downstream – so, in effect, all clients get each other’s data.
 This can’t be good for security, can it?

 That’s why, for security-critical applications, data can be encrypted at the ONT.
 In effect, this makes each link somewhat like a VPN to the core switch.
-The encryption technology is of the same type and caliber as in commercial-grade VPNs, it’s just that the network isn’t exactly virtual.
+The encryption technology is of the same type and calibre as in commercial-grade VPNs, it’s just that the network isn’t exactly virtual.

 In some types of networks, it is enough if downstream traffic is encrypted, which is what GPON does.
 These are campus networks where ONTs bridge entire, self-contained networks to the core network (or the OLT has native support for network segregation).